l30N-NDETI/MERN-STAK-E-COMMERCE/README.md

 # MERN-STAK-E-COMMERCE
-imm doing this project with Joshua Murithi
+imdoing this project with Joshua Murithi